Proton VPN VPN Review

 Torrent

 Proton VPN is great for torrenting.
-It lets you download torrents, has no data limit, and keeps your IP address and DNS queries inside the VPN tunnel, ensuring your traffic remains private.
+It allows you to download torrents, has no data limit, and keeps your IP address and DNS queries within the VPN tunnel, ensuring your traffic remains private.
 Its kill switch effectively blocks unencrypted traffic leaking from your device after a restart or software crash, too.
 That said, it lacks anonymity-preserving registration options, requiring an email address and password to create an account.

 Pros